mvaganov/CmdLineAsteroids/notes.md

 ```

 `voice`
-We should get serious about 2 dimensional structures.
-This simulation will have many of them, and we should start using 2D concepts in this rectangle drawing code.
+We should start using the 2D vector concept now, in this rectangle drawing code.
-Also, this program will need many source files, and I want to organize them with folders.

-I'll be doing more of this kind of code refactoring during my tutorial, but not nearly as much as normal.
+I'll be doing more of this kind of code refactoring during my tutorial, but not nearly as much as I did while writing the game for myself.
 Real programmers constantly rewrite code, often renaming variables, and adding or removing new code structures for many different reasons.
 Know that this tutorial is the result of lots of such rewrites.
 If you are new to programming, you need to know that this is how big projects are written: one step at a time, with lots of rewrites, and tests between changes.